“Perhaps my best years are gone, when there was a chance of happiness. But I wouldn’t want them back. Not with the fire

 The question of what is it about Abby and our connection that stands miles apart from anyone else I have ever known and loved kept rising to the surface.
 What is it?
 What was so vastly different about her??
-I suspect one answer might be that together and apart we were always seeking, always waiting for that elusive something or someone that could help bury our relentless unease.
+I suspect one answer might be that together and apart we were always seeking, always waiting for that elusive something or someone that could help bury our relentless unease and loneliness.
 That shared manner of being bonded us in a way I never felt with anyone else.
 It was a mutual core identity that we didn’t have to explain because we could clearly understand it, ironically not in ourselves but in each other.

 Ingredients: 1/4 cup bulgur wheat, 5 tbsp boiling water, 5 cups chopped parsley, 1/2 cup chopped mint, 2 scallions thinly sliced, 1/3 cucumber peeled, seeded and chopped, 1 cup cherry tomatoes chopped, 1/4 cup whole and 1/3 cup pitted green olives chopped.
 Dressing: 1/4 cup olive oil, juice of 1.5 lemons, 2 tbsp pomegranate molasses, salt and pepper.